A Truly Strategic Plan

-A strategic plan is not an annual work-plan, although your work-plan should flow out of the strategic plan.
+A strategic plan is not an annual work-plan.
+Although, your work-plan should flow out of the strategic plan.
 Strategic plans have a longer time horizon, looking out into the future two, three, or even as many as five years to determine where you want to be and what you want to accomplish.

-Ultimately, your strategic plan should guide the development of your annual action planning process, including the development of work-plans that include specific and measurable objectives linked to your budget and resources.
+You are likely to make some tough decisions about what the organization should and should not be doing along the way.
+You will also develop multi-year strategies grounded in reality, responsive to your environment, and supported by your organization’s resources and unique strengths.
+Ultimately, your strategic plan should guide your annual action planning process, including the development of work-plans that include specific, measurable objectives linked to your budget and resources.